 It gets even better, because you’ll also earn a $300 sign-up bonus after you spend $3,000 on purchases within the first three months of opening the account.

-The Blue Cash Preferred Card® from American Express has a $95 annual fee but quickly pays for itself with a 6% cash back rewards in U.S. supermarkets up to $6,000 per year.
+The Blue Cash Preferred® Card from American Express has a $95 annual fee ( see rates and fees) but quickly pays for itself with a 6% cash back rewards in U.S. supermarkets up to $6,000 per year.
 (After that, you’ll earn 1%.)
-The Blue Cash Preferred card also offers 3% back at U.S. department stores and U.S. gas stations – one of the highest gas rewards we’ve found.
+The Blue Cash Preferred card also offers 3% cash back at U.S. gas stations and on transit including taxis/rideshare, parking, tolls, trains, buses and more – one of the highest gas rewards we’ve found.

 Blue Cash Preferred is one of the easiest to use, because you don’t have to sign up for spending categories and rewards are easy to collect as a statement credit.

 It gets better, too.
-Spend $1,000 in the first three months of owning the card and American Express gives you a $200 intro bonus as a statement credit.
+Spend $1,000 in the first three months of owning the card and American Express gives you a $250 welcome bonus as a statement credit.

 Cash back cards with no annual fee